Major League Baseball Game of the Week: 1980s

-When Tony Kubek first teamed with Bob Costas in 1983, Kubek said "I'm not crazy about being assigned to the backup game, but it's no big ego deal."
-Costas said about working with Kubek "I think my humor loosened Tony, and his knowledge improved me."
+When NBC inked a new $550 million contract for six years in the fall of 1982, a return on the investment demanded Vin Scully to be their star baseball announcer.
+Scully was paired with Garagiola as the top broadcast team.
+Prior to 1983, Scully's only announcing jobs for NBC were several World Series that involved the Brooklyn/Los Angeles Dodgers, for whom Scully was the regular local play-by-play announcer.

+Tony Kubek was teamed with Bob Costas as the secondary announce team in 1983.
 The team of Costas and Kubek proved to be a formidable pair.
 There were even some who preferred the team of Kubek and Costas over the musings of Vin Scully and the asides of Joe Garagiola.

 One of Bob Costas and Tony Kubek's most memorable broadcasts came on June 23, 1984.
-The duo were at Chicago's Wrigley Field to call an unbelievable 12–11 contest between the Chicago Cubs and St. Louis Cardinals.
+The duo were at Wrigley Field to call a game between the Chicago Cubs and St. Louis Cardinals.
 Led by second baseman Ryne Sandberg, the Cubs rallied from a 9–3 deficit before winning it in extra innings.
 After Sandberg hit his second home run in the game (with two out in the bottom of the 9th to tie it 11–11), Costas cried "That's the real Roy Hobbs because this can't be happening!
 We're sitting here, and it doesn't make any difference if it's 1984 or '54-just freeze this and don't change a thing!"

-In 1985, NBC got a break when Major League Baseball dictated a policy that no local game could be televised at the same time that a network Game of the Week was being broadcast.
+In 1984, NBC got a break when Major League Baseball dictated a policy that no local game could be televised at the same time that a network Game of the Week was being broadcast.
 Additionally, for the first time, NBC was able to feed the Game of the Week telecasts to the two cities whose local teams participated.
 In time, MLB teams whose Saturday games were not scheduled for the Game of the Week would move the start time of their Saturday games to avoid conflict with the NBC network game, and thus, make it available to local television in the team's home city (and the visiting team's home city as well).